mborne/ansible-docker-ce/README.md

     - docker-ce
 ```

 ## Troubleshooting

-For rasbperries, `aufs-dkms` should be removed to avoid troubles :
+For rasbperries, `aufs-dkms` should be removed to avoid problems :

 ```bash
 sudo apt-get purge aufs-dkms